eirikba/ebakup/README.md

 make tools to upgrade (and verify correctness of upgrade) in that case.

-I'm still missing the primary robustness features: synchronization (keeping multiple mirrors of the backup storage) and scheduled verification (make sure all data has been checked for corruption "recently").
+The main missing piece now is verification (make sure all data has been checked for corruption "recently").
+And better UI.

 The current python code is painfully slow at decoding the database files.
 I need to do something about that.